MetalHead1986/MyDocs/Creating textual content.md

 Another pain point may arise if the language of the created documentation is native neither for you nor for the reviewer.
 That may not be an issue if either of you (or both) are proficient in the language.
 However, if you don't consider your language level high enough to properly review the linguistic part, then you may ask a third person to review your document, provided they have time to do it.

->:pulp: Never give up on improving your language skills—in the long run, it gives you an edge over those who neglect it.
+>:bulb: Never give up on improving your language skills—in the long run, it gives you an edge over those who neglect it.

 #### When worlds collide